 Shoulder dislocations can also be described in terms of their chronicity; acute vs chronic (fresh vs old) , or the direction of the instability; anterior instability (forwards) , posterior instability (backwards) and mult-directional instability (every direction).

 By far the most common form of shoulder dislocation is the traumatic, anterior form.
 This typically involves a collision on the ball field or a fall on an outstretched arm.
 The anterior labrum tears, a Bankart lesion (see Image) occurs and the shoulder dislocates.
-Some shoulders may spontaneously reduce, however, on many occassions, a trip to your local Emergency Room is needed to reduce the shoulder or put the shoulder back into place.
+Some shoulders may spontaneously reduce, however, on many occasions, a trip to your local Emergency Room is needed to reduce the shoulder or put the shoulder back into place.

-In most traumatic dislocations, a labral tear has occurred.
+~ In most traumatic shoulder dislocations, a labral tear has occurred.
 The labrum or the ligaments on the front of the shoulder, tear and allow the ball of the shoulder joint to jump over the edge of the socket and remain in that position until reduced.
 The most common form of instability of the shoulder involves trauma, a labral tear and a Bankart lesion.

-In patients over the age of 50, a common cause of instability or a shoulder dislocation is a massive rotator cuff tear.
+~ In patients over the age of 50, a common cause of instability or a shoulder dislocation is a massive rotator cuff tear.
 This typically follows trauma, but instead of tearing the ligaments or the labrum in the shoulder, all the supporting muscles tear and the shoulder slides out of place.
 Most dislocations in patients over 50 should be evaluated with and Ultrasound or MRI to determine the integrity of the rotator cuff muscles.

 In patients with traumatic instability associated with a labral tear, surgery is indicated in cases where recurrence (additional dislocations) are documented, and a labral tear, or a ligament tear is present.
 The number of recurrent dislocations can influence the success rate of the surgery.
-Everytime your shoulder redislocates, you are stretching the ligaments further.
+Every time your shoulder re-dislocates, you are stretching the ligaments further.
 During the surgery, which is usually an arthroscopic procedure, the labral tear is reduced back to its normal position and held in place by a number of sutures or stitches as demonstrated in the video referenced above.